nikeolabi/AI-repository/NumberPlateRecognitionModel/README.md

 ## Components
 - `NumberPlateRecognitionModel.ipynb`: Uses TensorFlow Object Detection API with the pretrained SSD MobileNet v2 FPNLite 320x320 (version 17).
 In this part the model is trained to recognize number plates on a car image from Kaggle dataset.
 - `PlateDetection.py`: Responsible for detecting and cropping number plates from images and recognizing the characters and digits using EasyOCR.
+- The trained model is saved in Model folder.
+It is then used in `PlateDetection.py`.

 ## Technologies Used